 - Interior Headroom: 39 inches in the front; 38 inches in the rear

-I’d be remiss if I didn’t mention my beloved Chevy Astro van in this list of small camper vans for sale.
+I’d be remiss if I didn’t mention my beloved Chevy Astro van in this list of small camper vans for van life.

 I purchased this Astro conversion van with only 57,000 miles for just $6,000 on Craiglist and made a few modifications to make it completely off-grid.
 Two of us sleep in this extremely affordable camper van by reclining the back seats into a campervan bed, and I purchased two footstools from TJ Maxx to extend the bed.